arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

 This option is immutable.
 - `"lz4"` (default): use LZ4 fast compression.
 - `"none"`: disable compression to trade space for speed.

+@RESTBODYPARAM{primarySortCache,boolean,optional,}
+If you enable this option, then the primary sort columns are always cached in memory (introduced in v3.9.6, Enterprise Edition only).
+This can improve the performance of queries that utilize the primary sort order.
+Otherwise, these values are memory-mapped and it is up to the operating system to load them from disk into memory and to evict them from memory.

+See the `--arangosearch.columns-cache-limit` startup option to control the memory consumption of this cache.

+@RESTBODYPARAM{primaryKeyCache,boolean,optional,}
+If you enable this option, then the primary key columns are always cached in memory (introduced in v3.9.6, Enterprise Edition only).
+This can improve the performance of queries that return many documents.
+Otherwise, these values are memory-mapped and it is up to the operating system to load them from disk into memory and to evict them from memory.

+See the `--arangosearch.columns-cache-limit` startup option to control the memory consumption of this cache.

 @RESTBODYPARAM{storedValues,array,optional,object}
 An array of objects to describe which document attributes to store in the View